There is a six-step review process for faculty promotion in the College of Agriculture and Life Sciences:

 Role of Committees and Administrators

 Vice President/Dean and Provost

 The makeup of the unit committee is specified in UHAP 3.3.02 (tenure) or UHAP 4A.3.02 (continuing status).
 If a unit has three or more rank superior faculty of the same status (tenure or continuing) as the candidate they should form a separate peer committee.
 If a department, college, or other administrative unit has less than the required number of faculty to perform the review, peers from other units may be invited to participate.
 In CALS, both tenured and continuing faculty may serve on unit-level peer committees if necessary but the majority should be those of the same track as the candidate.
 The evaluation of the dossier for a Professor of Practice should follow the normal promotion and tenure process within the unit, with the addition of two Professors of Practice from other units within CALS as special members of the unit's P&T committee.
 These additional Professors of Practice must hold a rank equal or superior to the rank for which the candidate is being considered.
-The unit head must submit the names of these additional committee members along with the full committee roster to the dean for approval.
+The unit head must submit the names of these additional committee members along with the full committee roster to the Assistant Dean for Faculty Advancement to approve.